underscoreio/essential-scala/src/pages/implicits/foundations.md

 Much safer -- it'll take a spam bot more than a few microseconds to decypher that!

 This is the essence of the type class pattern.
-All the refinements we will see just make it easier to use.
+All the refinements we will see in later sections just make it easier to use.

 ## Take Home Points